pravesh647/UN-SDGs-Dashboard/README.md

 GOAL 17: Partnerships to achieve the Goal

 ## Technical Approach

+- [ ] write a python script to get data for one SGD
+      - [python library to get world bank data] (https://pypi.org/project/world-bank-data/)
+- [ ] create a simple dashboard (Using R Shinyapps)
+- [ ] schedule the python script to run regularly
+      - shell script in unix
+      - run a python script every week

 Data Scraping and APIs
 Build data pipelines
 Make a simple dashboard to give summary statistics